 A viewport is a sort of virtual framebuffer, a device that lets users configure the way they visualize a framebuffer, which changes the resulting image(6) after a call to its draw or memdraw methods.
-As of now, the only feature available is upscaling, which includes user-defined filters for specific ratios, such as the family of pixel art filters Scale[234]x, used for 2x2, 3x3 and 4x4 scaling respectively[?].
+So far the only feature available is upscaling, which includes user-defined filters for specific ratios, such as the family of pixel art filters Scale[234]x, used for 2x2, 3x3 and 4x4 scaling respectively[SCALE2x].
+Users control it with calls to the viewport's setscale and setscalefilter methods.